NCATSTranslator/TranslatorTechnicalDocumentation/docs/architecture/biolink/core_knowledge_graph_principles.md

 For more about Translator and how it uses KGs, please see the [2022 Translator paper](https://ascpt.onlinelibrary.wiley.com/doi/10.1111/cts.13301) (reference 2 below).

 ## What is Biolink Model?
-[Biolink Model](https://github.com/biolink/biolink-model) is an open source data model that can be used to formalize the relationships between data structures in translational science.
+[Biolink Model](https://github.com/biolink/biolink-model) is an open-source data model that can be used to formalize the relationships between data structures in translational science.
 It incorporates object-oriented classification and graph-oriented features.
 The core of the model is a set of hierarchical, interconnected classes (or categories) and relationships between them (or predicates),